darothen/ai-models-for-all/README.md

 local file, `~/.cdsapirc`.
 But that's a tad inconvenient to build into our application image.
 Instead, we can just set the environment variables **CDSAPI_URL** and **CDSAPI_KEY**.

+## Usage / Restrictions

+If you use this package, please give credit to [Daniel Rothenberg](https://github.com/darothen) (<daniel@danielrothenberg.com> or [@danrothenberg](https://twitter.com/danrothenberg)), as well as the increidble team at [ECMWF Lab](https://github.com/ecmwf-lab) and the publishers of any forecast model you use.

+**NOTE THAT EACH MODEL PROVIDED BY AI-MODELS HAS ITS OWN LICENSE AND RESTRICTION**.

+This package may *only* be used in a manner compliant with the licenses and terms of all the libraries, model weights, and services upon which it is built.